Getting started with Radius: Run your first app

 Radius runs inside Kubernetes.
 However you run Kubernetes, get a cluster ready.

 If you don’t have a preferred way to create Kubernetes clusters, you could try using k3d, which runs a minimal Kubernetes distribution in Docker.
+Make sure to apply the recommended configuration.

 Ensure your cluster is set as your current context: